Many of you sell a portion of your stockpile at a yard sale during the summer.

 When giving directions, the closest major intersection will be your starting point.

-Many people start conducting coupon stockpile sales as early as Thursday and end on Saturday.
+A lot of people think the best time to start conducting extreme couponer stockpile sales is as early as Thursday and end on Saturday.

 Check the city ordinances for rules and laws that govern yard sales in your area.